irinayiwei/YouTube-Subscriber-Prediction/README.md

 Optimally, this project will help stakeholders to:

 - Predict the future subscriber number of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities
-- Identify the potential grow path for new channels and find
+- Identify the potential of new channels and find similar mature channels with similar growth path

 **Epics and Stories**: